pavithrasaisetti/GUESSTHENUM/README.md

 **FEATURES:**

--Multiple Difficulty Levels (Easy, Medium, Hard) -Countdown Timer (Adjusts based on difficulty)
+- Multiple Difficulty Levels (Easy, Medium, Hard)
+- Countdown Timer (Adjusts based on difficulty)
--Funny Hint Messages to make the game more enjoyable -Red Alert Warning when only 10 seconds remain -Responsive Design for a smooth user experience -Restart & Home Buttons to navigate easily
+- Funny Hint Messages to make the game more enjoyable -Red Alert Warning when only 10 seconds remain -Responsive Design for a smooth user experience -Restart & Home Buttons to navigate easily